navipartner/docs/content/en/docs/ecommerce/shopify/reference/shopify_store/index.md

 ---
 title: "Shopify stores"
-description: "You need to set up each Shopify shop that you want to integrate with a distinct Shopify store in Business Central."
+description: "A separate Shopify Store needs to be created in Business Central for each Shopify shop you want to integrate with."
 lead: ""
 date: 2024-09-13T10:17:12+02:00
 lastmod: 2024-09-13T10:17:12+02:00